 The programme also helps countries to build an international legal structure and international logistics to reduce barriers to e-commerce.
-Finally, it promotes market access for SMEs through special events, promotional activities and partnerships with international platforms.
+Finally, it promotes market access for SMEs through promotional activities and partnerships with international platforms.

 - Provision of services, technology and tools for local partners to build their own platforms that support SMEs

 - Assessment of local institutions to understand existing capacities